 You need to enjoy your career, yes, but life insists that you also consider both earnings and demand when you gauge the career paths that are available to you.
 The business management field offers both.
 This field is enticing as it offers an excellent work environment, as well as leading to some exceptionally lucrative careers.

 Estimated in 2019, around 505,000 new jobs will be required in the management field by 2029, which makes it the fastest-growing field in the job world.
 According to the BLS (Bureau of Labor Statistics), 2019’s median annual salary for all management-related occupations was approximately $105,000.

 Are you now curious about what business management has to offer in terms of occupations and earnings?
+What is business management?
 What about the steps toward earning a business management degree?
 We have compiled information for you on business management occupations, salaries, what it takes to earn them, and why you would want to.
 See what we found.

 Top 5 Tasks Performed

 - Financial Manager

 - C-Suite Executive (CEO, CFO, COO, and CIO)

 Computer and information systems managers usually work in a clean climate-controlled environment where they work a full 40-hour workweek They are often called upon after hours if something goes wrong with a client’s network.
 Deadlines and the unforeseen can cause a business’ CIS team and its managers much stress.
 Today, every company has its own unique configuration of hardware.
 Whether big or small, the company may use a complex system or just something basic.
 Whatever the system, the CIS manager is responsible for overseeing it all.
 That means solving problems and getting staff resources organized to meet the demands of today’s corporate world.
 A CIS manager usually works close to home.
 A CIS manager must be detail-oriented, organized, unshaken (able to handle stress), and friendly.